ARTICLE

 IV.
 Space - Time Readings

 Fei Xing (Chi Nine Stars or Flying Stars) is another technique assigning "fixated" trigrams to the entrance and the opposite area at 180°, but it also assigns "temporary" trigrams to the other six sectors, according to Chinese Astrology's calculations and classifications.
 Each room counts on two trigrams indicated by the two Heavenly schemes.
-And according to the way they interact with the temporary trigram arriving at the area during the period of interest, there will be a greater or lesser positive - negative influence (during a specific period, a room might contain positive energy, whereas during other period, it may become a negative place).
+And according to the way they interact with the temporary trigram arriving at the area during the period of interest, there'll be a greater or lesser positive/negative influence (during a specific period, a room might contain positive energy, whereas during other period, it may become a negative place).
 The technique provides forecasts only valid for the time period of interest (a specific year, month, day or hour).

 index